Blood stains on baby diapers, should I go to the hospital?

 pee

 The urine of healthy babies is light yellow to dark yellow.
 In the first weeks of life, a baby’s highly concentrated urine may dry out on the diaper, leaving pinkish marks that look like blood.
-These are called urate crystals, and this is normal and nothing to worry about.
+These are called urate crystals, and this is normal and nothing to worry regarding.
 Highly concentrated urine differs from blood in that it becomes a powder when dried and is not very red in color.

 poop

-Your baby will have a bowel movement a day or two after birth.
+Your baby will have a bowel movement a day or two following birth.
 During the first few days, a newborn’s stool is usually thick and sticky.
 It excretes meconium (meconium), a tar-like greenish-black substance.
 After that, the color, frequency, and consistency of the stool will change depending on how you feed it with breast milk or formula.
 When you start feeding baby food (solid food), the frequency and concentration of stool change.

 color